|email - March 2006|

-The ICSU is pursing real science.
+The ICSU is pursuing real science.
 They aren’t pushing a religious/political agenda.

-In stark contrast to the email we received from the American Association for the Advancement of Science (AAAS) just as this newsletter was going to press.
+In stark contrast was this email we received from the American Association for the Advancement of Science (AAAS) just as this newsletter was going to press.

 From: "AAAS Member Services" <firstname.lastname@example.org>|